If Your Company Has 100 Employees, at Least One is Sexually Harassing Colleagues – And it’s Still Happening Much More than it’s Reported

 How You Can Take Action

 If you want to ensure sexual harassment doesn’t take place at your company, there are several things you can do.
 For one, implementing a solid screening process that involves character assessments can weed out those likely to engage in such behaviors before they get through the doors.
-At Verensics, we offer assessment software that can pick up on red flags by subtly pushing candidates to reveal details about themselves they might not disclose otherwise.
-Tests like ours can save companies time and money by ensuring the employees they onboard aren’t likely to create problems down the road.
+At Verensics, we offer online interview software that can pick up on red flags by subtly pushing candidates to reveal details about themselves they might not disclose otherwise.
+Online interviews like ours can save companies time and money by ensuring the employees they onboard aren’t likely to create problems down the road.

 Of course, sexual-harassment trainings help to clarify which behaviors won’t be tolerated at your company, so leveraging those — no matter the size of your business — can be useful.
 However, following these trainings, it’s critical to follow through on the rules you’ve put in place.
 This means taking complaints seriously, investigating them thoroughly, and penalizing anyone caught engaging in harassment.
 This will show your employees that you value their safety and well-being, and it will protect you from expensive lawsuits and scandals.
 Really, it’s a win-win situation for all parties involved.